 How Achalasia Is Diagnosed

-Because Achalasia symptoms overlap with other digestive disorders, accurate diagnosis requires specialized testing.
+Because Achalasia symptoms overlap with other digestive disorders, accurate diagnosis requires specialized testing that’s why a question raised by many people question how achalasia is diagnosed, let’s explore it.

 1. Esophageal Manometry (Gold Standard)